MihirR23/Aerospace_Digital_Twin/_posts/2026-01-27-change-of-plan.md

 ---

+## Update: Conversion Complications

+When opening the converted STEP files in Siemens NX, several failed to load correctly.
+The manual STL to STEP conversion process proved unreliable for complex geometry.

+I purchased an additional model from RTWILEYRC—the [High Bypass Engine Nacelle](https://cults3d.com/en/3d-model/gadget/high-bypass-engine-nacelle) (£9.05), which includes the jet engine within the assembly.
+However, this model contains 87 STL files requiring conversion.

+With a recommendation from Jason Scott, I attempted to use Autodesk Fusion360 for batch conversion.
+I explored Fusion 360 but it required a paid licence.

+Rather than manually converting 87 files with uncertain results, I've contacted RTWILEYRC directly to enquire about obtaining STEP files and potentially a pre-assembled model (the DWG files suggest an assembly may exist).
+Awaiting their response.

+---

 ## Acknowledgements

 Credit to **RTWILEYRC** on Cults3D for creating the high-quality thrust reverser and engine models that made this pivot possible.